Pressure balance in the multiphase ISM of cosmologically simulated disk galaxies: Simulations and Basic Disk Properties

 The velocity dispersions $\sigma_\mathrm{1D}$ for both the gas and stars are defined as the average width of the velocity distributions in the $r,\phi,$ and $z$ directions measured as if the distribution were Gaussian and the 84\th/ and 16\th/ percentiles corresponded to the $\pm\sigma$ range i.e.

-We find that the gas 1D-velocity dispersion is roughly constant with radius at ${\sim} 30$ km/s, excluding the inner-most region (which is likely affected by the presence of a stellar bulge), while the stellar 1D-velocity dispersion decreases substantially with radius.
+We find that the gas 1D-velocity dispersion is roughly constant with radius at ${\sim} 30$ km s$^{-1}$, excluding the inner-most region (which is likely affected by the presence of a stellar bulge), while the stellar 1D-velocity dispersion decreases substantially with radius.
+The gas 1D-velocity dispersion is only modestly anisotropic, with $2/3 \sigma_{\mathrm{g},r} \approx \sigma_{\mathrm{g},\phi} \approx \sigma_{\mathrm{g},z}$ uniformly with radius.
 The annulus-averaged radial velocity is small, ${\sim} 2-3$ km s$^{-1}$ in magnitude with both positive and negative direction, indicating there is not a strong net axisymmetric inflow of gas.
 The azimuthal velocity is nearly the circular velocity for all except the innermost radii \citep[see][ for a discussion of deviations of $v_\phi$ from $v_c$, and their implications, in the FIRE simulations]{Wellons2020}.